 (And like most Christians, they do use profanity, but not as much as I do, and they do fornicate, but they're sneaky about it, and they are capable of jealousy and petty hatreds.
 I guess they ask God to forgive them.)

-After a few months, my pastor called me - and we talked.
+After a few months, my pastor called me - he noticed that I hadn't been in church - and we sat down and talked.

 I told him straight out that I had stopped believing in God.
 He was very surprised, and asked if somebody at our church had offended me (when you tell a Christian that you're an atheist, the first question is always about you being offended or having had your feelings hurt).
 I assured him that this was not the case (I wanted to say, "God has offended me by pretending to exist when he doesn't" ... but I didn't say that).